RlyehDoom/icb_coder_helper/Grafo/Indexer/README.md

 ## License

-This project is part of the Guru ecosystem.
-See the main project license for details.
+MIT License - See LICENSE for details.

 ## Changelog